 Music has been an important part of my life since I was a baby – literally.
 I’ve been told stories of how I would only fall asleep if the Final Jeopardy! song was playing.
 Growing up, I was in choir, performed in a handful of youth musicals, and was often hanging around the band room in my free time in high school.
 (I was there so often, that even though I was only in choir, they let me go on the Grade 12 band trip.)

 I studied Journalism at the University of Ottawa and Algonquin College, and worked for four years with a television magazine, but in 2017, after living in Ottawa for my whole life, I moved to Halifax on a whim.
-I’ve got to say, it’s been the best decision I’ve ever made, and I’m thrilled to be with the Symphony and able to give back to such a wonderful, vibrant community!
+I’ve got to say, it’s been the best decision I’ve ever made – I love this city and all of the people!

 Q&A with Cassie